IT2810/it2810-webutvikling-h18-prosjekt-3-42/README.md

 ### AsyncStorage

 [The code we used is slightly modified version of this code. ](https://facebook.github.io/react-native/docs/asyncstorage.html)
 To store and retrieve data we used AsyncStorage.
-For saving we used the AsyncStorage.setItem function to try to save a stringified version of out todos in our state.
+For saving we used the AsyncStorage.setItem function to try to save a stringified version of our todos in our state.

 ```javascript
 // HomeScreen